namesh89/W25_4495_S2_NameshM/README.md

 - Develop transportation systems to remove recyclable waste safely and efficiently.
 - Educate communities about available recycling programs and where to take their recyclable products at end-of-life.
 - Work with recycling experts to ensure industry-leading material processing and recycling occurs.

+## Project Description

+**Automated Product Inquiry Response System for Light Recycling Program (APIRS)** is a **Flask-based application** designed to automate and streamline the product inquiry process using **machine learning** (A typical product inquiry seeks information about the category of a product within the recycling program).
+The system enables members to submit product inquiries - including product name, description, and image - which are then processed using an **ML model** that performs **text and image similarity matching** against existing products in product guide.
+The results are stored in **Azure Table Storage** and **Azure Blob Storage**, where administrators can review and approve the suggested product category.

+#### Purpose of the Project

+PCA handles a significant number of product inquiries daily, requiring significant manual effort to categorize and respond to each one.
+This project aims to **automate product inquiry processing** by leveraging **machine learning techniques** to match incoming inquiries with existing product data.
+The system provides:

+- A **user-friendly web interface** for members to submit product inquiries.
+- **Automated backend processing** to analyze and match the products.
+- A **review system** where admins can verify and approve the assigned product categories.

+#### Benefits of the System

+- **Automation**: Reduces the manual workload of categorizing product inquiries.
+- **Efficiency**: Quickly processes and categorizes inquiries using AI.
+- **Accuracy**: Uses machine learning to ensure precise product matching.
+- **Scalability**: Can handle large volumes of inquiries as the business grows.
+- **User-friendly Interface**: Both members and admins can easily interact with the system.